adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 description: Learn how to organise your CSS files.
 ---

-Good code is easy to find.
-Easy to find code is well organised.
-We want our CSS to be well organised.
-There are two approaches we can take:
+Good code is easy to find nad easy to find code is well organised.
+And so it follows we want our CSS to be well organised.
+There are, generally speaking, two approaches to choose from, both of which we'll discuss in this chapter.

-1. **Organise by type**.
-All CSS under a single folder; or
-2. **Organise by module**.
-The CSS lives in module-specific folder.

 ## 1. CSS in a single folder

-This approach puts all CSS inside a single folder within the project:
+This approach puts all CSS inside a single folder:

 	/path/to/css
 	  /vendor